libscie/credit-roll/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Markdown credits for JavaScript projects.
+Mentions direct contributors, dependency licenses and anything else you want to add.

 Supports [All Contributors](https://allcontributors.org/)!